ousleyp/scripts/README.md

 it is created.

 You can also run `./implode-assembly.zsh -h` for an example of the output file.

+### roadmap

+- add directory support